Greenspoint, Houston: Local government and special districts

 The portion of Greenspoint within Houston is part of Houston City Council district B. The Houston Police Department (HPD) serves the Houston portions of Greenspoint from the North Belt Police Station.
 The station, in a temporary office building location was of 2020, opened in January 2018.
 HPD previously served it as part of the North Patrol Division, While Greenspoint was a part of the North District, HPD operated two "storefronts" – small police stations located in retail centers – in the area: Aldine Storefront along Interstate 45 near Airline Drive and Greenspoint Storefront on the grounds of Greenspoint Mall.

 Greenspoint is serviced by a special management district, the North Houston District, which was created by the Texas Legislature in 1991 to fund infrastructure, public safety, branding, and planning initiatives.
 The district levies its own special ad valorem commercial property tax on parcels within its boundaries to fund these improvements.
-The entity was known as the Greenspoint District until 2016, when it was renamed to reflect its incorporation of areas outside the traditional boundaries of Greenspoint.
+The entity was known as the Greenspoint District until 2016, when it was rebranded.

-The Greater Greenspoint Redevelopment Authority (GGRA), which oversees the Greenspoint Tax Increment Reinvestment Zone (TIRZ), is a separate entity from the North Houston District.
+The N. Houston Development Corp, formerly Greater Greenspoint Redevelopment Authority (GGRA), which oversees the Greenspoint Tax Increment Reinvestment Zone (TIRZ), is a separate entity from the District.
 TIRZs, which are created by the City of Houston (as opposed to the Texas Legislature), use tax increment financing to fund infrastructure and economic development projects within their boundaries.
 While the North Houston District and the GGRA often cooperate to create, manage, and fund infrastructure projects, they are distinct legal entities with different geographic boundaries.

 The Houston Fire Department operates Station 74 Greenspoint, located in Fire District 64.
 The station at Airline and Goodson was built in 1979; the location was shared with the Little York Volunteer Fire Department.
 The current Station 74, located at Aldine Bender at Lillja, was built in 1983.